sowcow/nanoc-oo/README.md

 # nanoc-OO

-the idea is to decouple Rules file to classes
+the main idea is to decouple Rules file to classes

+also by default files extensions will be used to apply filters to layouts and items

 *(to be continued)*